Virtuant/katacoda-scenarios/jenkins/jenkins-pipelines-hello-world/step2.md

 6. Click **Install without Restart** at the bottom.
 7. The plugins will now be downloaded and installed.
 Once complete, click the link **Go back to the top page**.

-Your Jenkins server can now be configured to build a 'hello world' application using pipelines.
+Your Jenkins server can now be configured to build a `hello world` application using pipelines.